 1. Preheat your oven to Roast at 220°C/Gas 7.

-2. Remove the packaging to let your bird breathe and get up to room temperature before cooking.
+2. Remove the packaging to let your goose breathe and get up to room temperature before cooking.

-6. Nestle some of the same aromatics and a bit of veg (carrots, parsnips, celery, fennel, celeriac) under the bird.
+6. Nestle some of the same aromatics and a bit of veg (carrots, parsnips, celery, fennel, celeriac) under the goose.
 It adds flavour to the bird and your gravy.

 9. Pierce the fattest part of the leg with the tip of a sharp knife.
 If the juices run clear, it’s done.
 If they’re pink or reddish in any way, cook your bird for a bit longer.
 Check every 30 mins, piercing the leg as before.

-10. When the juices are running clear, carefully flip the bird over to brown the breast.
-Crank the heat back up to 220oC/Gas 7 for 20 mins, or till the breast side is nice and golden.
+10. When the juices are running clear, carefully flip the goose over to brown the breast.
+Crank the heat back up to 220°C/Gas 7 for 20 mins, or till the breast side is nice and golden.
 Rest your bird for at least an hour before carving.